 There's a huge list of Internet camera resources on the Internet.
 You'll find many Camera Stores on this list and you will find Contax IIa and IIIa cameras at some of them.
 The list is known as the Jeff Albro list.
 Here's the link to the Jeff Albro List: ALBRO CAMERA LIST

 Here's a little tip about what USA Camera store "Excellent" really means.
 I know a Japanese seller who travels the camera show circuit around the nation.
 One day he confided to me that in Japan it is the saying that USA Excellent really means "Well Used".
 They're right.
+Keep this in mind.

 There is a way around the Ebay difficulties as you will see in section 6 following.